Home » Business Email Etiquette Articles » Business Email Etiquette and Technology Tips for 2025

 When registering on a website, for a newsletter, or sending an inquiry to a new business partner, immediately add their website URL and email address to your address book, white list, or approved senders list.
 This is an excellent habit to get into.

 Doing so will help ensure that the response to your inquiry can get through any spam-blocking software or tools.
 Be sure to ask your site visitors to do the same.
-You can do this easily by adding a little suggestion text on the thank you page that displays after forms are submitted through your website.
+You can do this easily by adding a little suggestion text on the thank you page that will display after the forms are submitted through your website.
 For example:

 “Stop right now and add my email address to your approved senders/whitelist: